X16Community/x16-smc-bootloader/README.md

 Before bootloader v3 the reset vector pointed directly to firmware code.

 From bootloader v3 the reset vector jumps to the bootloader main entry point at address 0x1e00.
-If, however, an older version of the bootloader was installed, and the bootloader was upgraded to v3 using an in-system upgrade tool, the reset vector at address 0x0000 is not set to the main entry point until you also update the firmware.
-In that case the reset vector continues to point to firmware code, and the [fail-safe](#fail-safe) introduced in bootloader v3 is not enabled.
+If, however, an older version of the bootloader was installed, and the bootloader was upgraded to v3, the reset vector at address 0x0000 is not set to the main entry point unless you also update the firmware.
+If you only update the bootloader, the reset vector continues to point to firmware code and the [fail-safe](#fail-safe) introduced in bootloader v3 is not enabled.

 The main entry point does the following when called.